Inverse Contextual Bandits: Learning How Behavior Evolves over Time: Illustrative Examples

-Figure~\ref{fig:overtime} also plots important historical events that happened regarding liver allocation policies.\footnote{\textit{Timeline of evolution of liver allocation and distribution policy.} Accessed on Jan.\ 1, 2021.
-Available: https://\allowbreak optn.\allowbreak transplant.\allowbreak hrsa.\allowbreak gov/\allowbreak governance/\allowbreak policy-initiatives/\allowbreak liver-timeline/. } Of course, ICB has no knowledge of these events during training, so any apparent changes in behavior seen in the figure are discovered solely on the basis of organ-patient matching data in the OPTN dataset.
-However, interestingly the importance of bilirubin appears to have not increased until 2008, not earlier when the MELD score was first introduced.
-Now, there are possible explanations for this: For instance, bilirubin is not weighted as heavily as other features when computing MELD scores, so their importance may not have been apparent until the later years, when patients generally became much sicker (with higher MELD scores overall).
-In any case, however, the point here is precisely that ICB is an \textit{investigative device} that allows introspectively describing how policies have changed in this manner---such that notable phenomena may be investigated starting from here.
+Figure~\ref{fig:overtime} also plots important historical events that happened regarding liver allocation policies \cite{optn2021timeline}.
+Of course, ICB has no knowledge of these events during training, so any apparent changes in behavior in the figure are discovered solely on the basis of organ-patient matching data in the OPTN dataset.
+Intriguingly, the importance of bilirubin appears to have not increased until 2008, instead of earlier when the MELD score was first introduced.
+Now, there are possible clinical explanations for this: For instance, bilirubin is not weighted as heavily as other features when computing MELD scores, so their importance may not have been apparent until the later years, when patients generally became much sicker (with higher MELD scores overall).
+In any case, however, the point here is precisely that ICB is an \textit{investigative device} that allows introspectively describing how policies have changed in this manner---such that notable phenomena may be duly investigated with a data-driven starting point (see Appendix~\ref{sec:appendix-newc} for a discussion on how to interpret behavior with ICB).